astronomer/docs/software/customize-image.md

 2. Replace the contents of your Software project's `Dockerfile` with the following:

    ```
-   FROM custom-<certified-image>
+   FROM custom-<astronomer-image>
    ```

-   For example, if your base Certified image was `quay.io/astronomer/ap-airflow:2.2.5`, this line would be:
+   For example, if your base image was `quay.io/astronomer/ap-airflow:2.2.5`, this line would be:

    ```
    FROM custom-ap-airflow:2.2.5